aditya-hulk/JavaPgmByNaveen/index.md

 # 36. Get the count of words from Capitalize String.
 # 37. Check if subString is present in a given String.
 # 38. Why password should be stored in char[]
+# 39. Find Student name holding highest marks.
+List with object and streams.
+# 40. Shift all zero to right side of the Array.